Vi45en/Pesidious/README.md

 ## Installation Instructions

 > :warning: This has been tested on Linux devices only.
 Windows users may run into minor setup issues.
-Take care.
+Use Caution.

 The following steps will guide you through all the installations required to set up the environment.